-Financial health as a couple, as a team, is setting priorities and working together to use the tools we are given to the best of our ability.
+Financial health as a couple is setting priorities and working together to support them.

-When we sit down to discuss finances and want to avoid arguments, we should avoid comparing our financial situation to those around us.
-We should instead focus on the tools we have at our disposal, and use them to move forward.
+When we sit down to discuss finances and want to avoid arguments, we should also DEFINITELY avoid comparing our money situation to that of our friends and family.
+Easier said than done, right?